Funko (FNKO)

 Funko Net Debt Position

 It was good to see Funko beat analysts’ EPS expectations this quarter.
-We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
-On the other hand, its revenue missed.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 15.9% to $3.50 immediately after reporting.
+We were also glad its revenue outperformed Wall Street’s estimates.
+On the other hand, its full-year EBITDA guidance missed.
+Zooming out, we think this was a mixed quarter.
+The stock traded up 2.6% to $4.42 immediately following the results.

 12. Is Now The Time To Buy Funko?

-Funko falls short of our quality standards.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We see the value of companies helping consumers, but in the case of Funko, we’re out.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Funko’s EV-to-EBITDA ratio based on the next 12 months is 2.2x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+Funko’s P/E ratio based on the next 12 months is 41x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+There are superior stocks to buy right now.